elbwalker/talks/220916-code_talks/README.md

 2. action (`data-elbaction="XXX"`)
 3. property (`data-elb-XXX=""`)

 > Recommendation: Use the walker.js.
-Feel free to give a star :)
+Feel free to contribute :)

 ## Testing